 Utilizing his experience and personal connections, he contributes to the healthcare field business.
 Aiming to provide value that only Nomura can provide

-Shunsuke Hashimoto joined Nomura Co., Ltd. as an experienced hire in 2019 and is currently a member of the New Business Area Project Development Department in the Business Production Division.
-Utilizing the experience and connections he gained in his previous job, he is primarily involved in developing new business areas related to healthcare.
-Hashimoto, who believes that NOMURA Co.,Ltd. has a strong ability to solve social issues, looks back on his time at the company and discusses the appeal of working there.
+Shunsuke Hashimoto joined Nomura Co., Ltd. in 2019 through an experienced hire program and is currently a member of the New Business Development Department in the Business Production Division.
+Leveraging the experience and network he cultivated in his previous job, he is primarily involved in developing new business areas related to healthcare.
+Hashimoto, who feels that NOMURA Co.,Ltd. possesses a strong ability to solve social issues, reflects on his time at the company and discusses the appeal of working there.

 Promoting business and facility development in the healthcare field.
 Involved from the planning stage in the rebuilding of the town hall